replicate/cog/docs/yaml.md

 predict: "predict.py:JazzSoloComposerPredictor"
 ```

-## `environment`
+## `build`

-This defines the environment the model runs in.
+This how to build the Docker image your model runs in.
 It contains various options within it:

 <!-- Alphabetical order, please! -->